leocristofani/testing-react-redux-applications/README.md

   - Require mocks and/or interceptors
 - In React/Redux applications, async actions and containers are impure functions
 ```
-/* this one on the other hand is impure.
-Notice that it interacts with the outside world by posting data to the backend and mutates the store by dispatching actions. */
+/* Notice that it interacts with the outside world, namely the backend and the store */
 function createUser(user) {
     return function(dispatch) {
         dispatch(createUserRequest());